Monikaya/CoveAutoMod/readme.md

 ## Support
 Need help?
-Join our [Discord Community](https://discord.gg/7PQUdNJVhD) or open an issue!# FishingTalk - Webfishing Server Plugin
+Join our [Discord Community](https://discord.gg/7PQUdNJVhD) or open an issue!